MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 ```

 ## DESCRIPTION
-Creates a remote session to Microsoft Skype For Business Online DataCenter.
+Creates a remote session to Microsoft Skype for Business Online DataCenter.
 In this session, tenant administrator can run Skype For Business cmdlets to manage users, policies and configurations.

 ## EXAMPLES